dotincorp/dotpad-sample-code/Linux/README.md

-# DotPadSDK Sample Code for Linux
+# DotPad SDK Sample Code for Linux

 ## Overview
 * An Sample Applicaton using the DotPadSDK from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide)